CBT: Change your thoughts, change your life!

 - A therapist who is compassionate and skilled and can engage with the client

-- A therapy that has evidence-based research to support its effectiveness.
+- A therapy, such as CBT, that has evidence-based research to support its effectiveness.

 “We are what we think.
 All that we are arises with our thoughts.
 With our thoughts, we make the world.”

 Nature provides inspiring images for wellness.
 Willow Grove Counselling, Inc. is so-named because of the following characteristics of the willow tree: